 A result supporting such a scenario comes from the cosmological hydrodynamical simulations by \citet{Tarumi:2021}.
-They report that a galaxy closely resembling Tucana~II in terms of the fraction of distant stars, metallicity, and metallicity gradient can be formed by major merger, i.e., a merger where the mass ratio between the two galaxies is within 1:1 and 10:1.
+They report that a galaxy closely resembling Tucana~II in terms of the fraction of distant stars, metallicity, and metallicity gradient can be formed by a major merger; that is, a merger for which the mass ratio between the two galaxies is within 1:1 and 10:1.
 There have been other studies analyzing the impact of dwarf galaxy mergers on the formation of stellar halos.
-Using N-body simulations, \citet{deason:2022} find that \textit{intermediate} merger ratios ($\sim5$:1) maximize the growth of extended stellar halos regardless of the stellar mass–halo mass relation.
-By preparing cosmological N-body simulations, \citet{Ricotti:2022} show that the shape and mass of the stellar halos can be described as the sum of nearly exponential profiles with scale radii determined by the mass ratio of the mergers building it. \citet{Goater:2024} analyzed tidally isolated UFDs in zoom-in hydrodynamical simulations, taken from the EDGE cosmological simulation suite \citep{agertz:2020}, finding that many galaxies exhibit anisotropic extended stellar halos mimicking tidal tales, but such halos are actually formed by late-time mergers.
-These studies primarily focus on the influence of the merger mass ratio on the stellar halo formation, with limited exploration of other potential merger or progenitor characteristics, leaving open questions such as: does the merger trajectory have any impact on the stellar halo formation?
-Does the dark matter total mass influence the size of the post-merger galaxy or the stellar halo formation?
-What properties of the merger can we infer using present-day observations?
+Using N-body simulations, \citet{deason:2022} find that intermediate merger ratios ($\sim5$:1) maximize the growth of extended stellar halos regardless of the stellar mass–halo mass relation.
+By preparing cosmological N-body simulations, \citet{Ricotti:2022} show that the shape and mass of the stellar halos can be described as the sum of nearly exponential profiles, with scale radii determined by the mass ratio of the mergers building it. \citet{Goater:2024} analyzed tidally isolated UFDs in zoom-in hydrodynamical simulations, taken from the EDGE cosmological simulation suite \citep{agertz:2020}, finding that many galaxies exhibit anisotropic extended stellar halos mimicking tidal tails, but such halos are actually formed by late-time mergers.
+These studies primarily focus on the influence of the merger mass ratio on the stellar halo formation, with limited exploration of other potential merger or progenitor characteristics, leaving open questions such as whether the merger trajectory has any impact on the stellar halo formation, whether the dark matter total mass influences the size of the post-merger galaxy or the stellar halo formation, and what properties of the merger we can infer using present-day observations.